The Art Students League and The Resistance

 In reviewing the literature and the law, it is doubtful this option could inject the ASL into the future.
-It is one that must be reviewed.
 The reason for the “unlikely success” of this option is that half of the resistance to the proposal as it stands is resistance to change itself.
 It is therefore challenging to establish a majority view toward inclusive forms of change.

 Nevertheless, it is imperative to retell and remind all who can hear that New York City’s history is filled with institutions’ energy in buildings that are no longer here.
 Far too many of them remain lost to a hope that parts of the human spirit cannot be crushed forever.
 Like MAS, the ASL should be an institution capable of recognizing its fate and therefore return to the challenge of art.